The aim of the

 #> site annual_mean_temp

-The variable names in columns are based on the names of the provided
+The variable names in the columns are based on the names of the

 fb_map_site_data()